ngkalaf/ngkalaf.github.io/teaching.md

   - "/img/ussc3.jpg": "Supreme Court of the United States"
 ---

+To schedule an appointment with Prof. Boston, please visit the following link: <a href="https://calendly.com/jboston_bgsu/meet-with-prof-boston" target="_blank">Appointment Scheduler</a></p>

 <p align="justify">Teaching is something that excites me, as I enjoy working with students, and I find that classroom discussions often lead to promising research questions.
 Across three universities, I have independently taught six introductory and advanced undergraduate courses.
 As a graduate instructor at the University at Buffalo (SUNY), I taught constitutional law, civil liberties, and the American presidency.
 While an adjunct instructor at SUNY Buffalo State College, I taught large lecture-style classes covering introductory topics in American and comparative politics.
 At WashU, I twice led a semester-long teaching pedagogy workshop for undergraduate teaching assistants, who were charged with leading recitation sections for Prof. Andrew Reeves' Introduction to American Politics lecture.
 Finally, I have TA'd for 15 different courses across public law/judicial politics, American politics, and methods.
 For a summary of my WashU teaching evaluations, please visit the following link: <a href="https://www.dropbox.com/s/lqf6ybb7npznq8z/JBoston_Evals_Summary.pdf?dl=0" target="_blank">Summary</a></p>

 ### Courses as Primary Instructor